drowe67/freedv-gui/USER_MANUAL.md

 ### Sound Card Configuration

-For Receive only operation you just need one sound card; this is a great way to get started.

-For Tx/Rx operation you need two sound cards.
-One connects to your radio, and one for the operator.
-The sound card connecting to the radio can be a rig interface device like a Signalink, RIGblaster, your radio's internal USB sound card, or a home brew rig interface.

-The second sound card is often a set of USB headphones or your computer's internal sound card.

-### Receive Only (One Sound Card)
+#### Receive Only (One Sound Card)

-Start with just a receive only station.
-You just need the basic sound hardware in your computer, for example a microphone/speaker on your computer.
+For this setup, you just need the basic sound hardware in your computer, for example a microphone/speaker on your computer.

 1. Open the *Tools - Audio Config* Dialog
 1. At the bottom select *Receive* Tab